smarvin/drbronner/pages/ci-pipeline/ci_test.md

 keywords: CI pipeline
 sidebar: product1_sidebar
 toc: true
-permalink: ci-configuration.html
+permalink: ci_test.html
 summary: "Use the CI pipeline to automatically test and verify your TACO file."
 folder: ci-pipeline
 ---

+To test your connector, you must tag a commit with a version and then commit the tag to the repo.
 ## Create a release
-When you [create a tag](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags) for your ????, you start the CI pipeline.
-The results of the
+When you [create a tag](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags) for your connector, you start the CI pipeline.
+The results of the pipeline are emailed to the address you [configured earlier](./ci_configuration.html).

 ## Monitor the job